Naj-mohamed/Copilot-Studio-and-Azure/accelerators/azure-copilot-pricing/README.md

-# Azure Pricing Skill for GitHub Copilot
+# Azure and Copilot Studio pricing Skills for GitHub Copilot

-This skill enables GitHub Copilot to fetch real-time Azure retail pricing and estimate Copilot Studio agent credit consumption — directly inside your editor.
+This Accelerator show how to use skills that enables GitHub Copilot to fetch real-time Azure retail pricing and estimate Copilot Studio agent credit consumption directly inside your editor.

 ## What It Does